 Select multiple points by dragging the Pointer.
 You can then move and scale the points by dragging the box or the handles around its edges - great for easily changing the intensity or 'amount' of an effect.
-Hold ALT/OPTION to lock to vertical movement only, or ALT/OPTION-CTRL for horizontal lock.
+Hold for horizontal lock.
 Hold ALT/OPTION while stretching to scale about the center.
 Hold CTRL while stretching a side handle to skew the selection, and hold ALT/OPTION-CTRL to skew about the center.